stackrox/collector/docs/troubleshooting.md

 noise.
 The underlying mechanism is t-test, more than 80% probability it's just a noise will result in green, less than that -- in red.

-The benchmark will be conducted with two short simultaneous workloads, you can find the configuration for them inside the berserker integration test image.
+The benchmark will be conducted with two short simultaneous workloads.
+You can find the configuration for them inside the berserker integration test image.
 The baseline numbers are stored on GCS, and contains last 10 runs from the main branch.
 The reporting filters out distinctly different results with small median